 Do you ever feel like God is skipping over you in the “waiting for a blessing” line?
-You hear about all the wonderful things that God is doing in your friends and family lives, yet you’re in a blessing famine.
+You hear about all the wonderful things that God is doing with your friends and family lives, yet you’re in a blessing famine.
 Your bank account hasn’t changed, no job promotion, no wedding or baby, no new car or house, nothing.
 In fact, seems like God is taking things from you.
 You find yourself unhappy, discontent, discouraged and ready to throw in the towel.

-Sadly, many of us have bought into that lie, believing that having an abundance of worldly possessions is an indicator of how God favors you and blesses you, and that these blessings prove how spiritual you are and that your faith is so great, God pours out His blessings on you.
-However, physical blessings can’t be a tell-tell sign that we are blessed by God, for there are many rich atheist who own lots of worldly possessions.
+Sadly, many of us have bought into that lie, believing that having an abundance of worldly possessions is an indicator of how God favors you and blesses you and that these blessings prove how spiritual you are and that your faith is so great, God pours out His blessings on you.
+However, physical blessings can’t be a tell-tell sign that we are blessed by God, for there are many rich atheists who own lots of worldly possessions.

-#1- Pursue righteousness- Jesus tells us that one way we can be blessed is to hunger and thirst after righteousness (Matt 5:8).
+#1- Pursue righteousness- Jesus tells us that one way we can be blessed is to hunger and thirst after righteousness (Mattew 5:6).
 This is the opposite teaching of prosperity preachers, for they stir up in us a hunger and thirst for riches.
 However, when we actively and intentionally pursue righteousness, to live an acceptable and well-pleasing life for God out of our love and devotion to Him, He promises we will be blessed.

-#3- Meditate on the Word of God– In Psalm 1, God tells us what not to do (take advice from ungodly) to be blessed, but He then tells us what to do to be blessed, “meditate on His Word day and night”.
-He then continues to tell us that when we meditate on His Word, focus our hearts and minds on Him throughout our day, and make Him the center of our attention, then we will have fruitful and flourishing godly lives (Ps 1:2-3).
+#3- Meditate on the Word of God– In Psalms 1, God tells us what not to do (take advice from ungodly) to be blessed, but He then tells us what to do to be blessed, “meditate on His Word day and night”.
+He then continues to tell us that when we meditate on His Word, focus our hearts and minds on Him throughout our day, and make Him the center of our attention, then we will have fruitful and flourishing godly lives (Psalms 1:2-3).

 The more we grow in our intimacy and personal relationship with Jesus, the less we will desire the temporary things of this world.
-Our hearts will become invested in the Kingdom of God, knowing that we will receive all the treasures that we have stored up for ourselves in Heaven (Matt 6:20).
+Our hearts will become invested in the Kingdom of God, knowing that we will receive all the treasures that we have stored up for ourselves in Heaven (Matthew 6:20).